giffordlabcvr/DIGS-tool/README.md

 DIGS requires PERL (with DBD::MySQL package), BLAST and MySQL.

+If you want to install the DIGS tool on a mac, you will need to find a way to get the DBD::mysql package to install and work.
+I have been unable to do this despite many attempts.
+The problems with this perl library on macintosh are well known and have been an issue for years.
+There are many blog posts offering solutions, but none of these worked for me.
+In the end I have given up, so my suggestion is to stick with unix/linux when using this tool.

 To install DIGS:

 - Install Perl DBI and DBD::MySQL packages (if they are not already installed)